Caleb-Ellefson/GrowByte/README.md

 ![diagram]

-There are five main components of growbytes systems architecture:
+There are five components of GrowBytes system architecture:
 * Soil monitor - What collects your soils hydration
 * The Hub - What sends your data to the server
 * Server - How you data is moved